baobabKoodaa/gatsby-starter-infinite-scroll/README.md

 » [components/view.js](https://github.com/baobabKoodaa/gatsby-starter-infinite-scroll/blob/master/src/components/view.js)
 » [components/globalState.js](https://github.com/baobabKoodaa/gatsby-starter-infinite-scroll/blob/master/src/components/globalState.js)

-If you run into any difficulty, I will be happy to help.

 ## 🚀 To infinity and beyond!

 - The default behavior is to use infinite scroll, but **fallback to pagination** if JS is disabled or an error occurs.
 Additionally, the demo has a **toggle** so you can test both modes without disabling JS in your browser.